Specialize in Proving the Highest Level of Care to the Tiniest Patients

-The 72-Bed Regional Neonatal Intensive Care Unit (NICU) at Sunrise Children's Hospital serves critically ill newborns and premature infants who require medical or surgical intervention.
-More than 750 babies a year are cared for in this unit by a comprehensive team of clinical experts.
+Our 72-Bed Regional Neonatal Intensive Care Unit (NICU) at Sunrise Children's Hospital serves critically ill newborns and premature infants in Las Vegas and the surrounding area that require medical or surgical intervention.
+As a Level III NICU, our NICU is the largest, most comprehensive NICU in the state of Nevada.
+More than 900 babies a year are cared for in this unit by a comprehensive team of clinical experts.

 Newborn Care Team

-In addition to board-certified neonatologists, the newborn care team consists of specialty-trained nurses, neonatal nurse practitioners, charge nurses, respiratory practitioners, social workers, case manager/discharge planner, developmental specialists, lactation specialists and support staff who are in the unit round-the-clock, dedicated to tiny patients and their families.
+In addition to board-certified neonatologists, the newborn care team consists of specialty-trained neonatal intensive care unit nurses, neonatal nurse practitioners, charge nurses, respiratory practitioners, social workers, case manager/discharge planner, developmental specialists, lactation specialists and support staff who are in the unit round-the-clock, dedicated to tiny patients and their families.

 NICU Transport Team

 The NICU is well supported by a vast team of pediatric sub specialists who are available for consultation and treatment.
-Should an infant need to be transported to Sunrise Children's for care, our NICU Transport Team is available at a moment's notice.
+Should an infant need to be transported to Sunrise Children's for care, our Pediatric and Neonatal Transport Team is available at a moment's notice.

-The Ronald McDonald Family Room at Sunrise Children’s Hospital features different amenities and resources available to families with children in the NICU.
+The Ronald McDonald Family Room at Sunrise Children’s Hospital features different amenities, accommodations and resources available to families with a baby in the NICU.
 In addition, families are provided additional support through child safety and CPR classes as well as sibling classes.